ActiveSolution/active-lab-iac2022/labs/pulumi-typescript.md

 ![image](./images/pulumi-folder.png)

-__Note:__ There are several more languages and "target" that can be managed using Pulumi, but for this lab it will be TypeScript and Azure.
+__Note:__ There are several more languages and "targets" that can be managed using Pulumi, but for this lab it will be TypeScript and Azure.

 ## Azure App Service

 To run a web application on Azure App Service, you need an app service plan and an app service.

 However, before you can create these resources, you need a Resource Group to put it in.
 In Pulumi, that means creating an instance of `ResourceGroup`.